Table of Contents

 The future of automated warehouses presents promising prospects, with technological breakthroughs fueling innovation.
 The following are some of the significant trends that are likely to shape the industry:

-• Artificial Intelligence (AI) and Machine Learning: AI-enabled solutions will allow warehouses to better optimise operations.
-Data will be analysed by machine learning algorithms to estimate demand, improve routing, and improve decision-making processes.
+- Artificial Intelligence (AI) and Machine Learning: AI-enabled solutions will allow warehouses to optimise operations better.
+Machine learning algorithms will analyse data to estimate demand, improve routing, and improve decision-making processes.

-• Collaborative Robotics: The use of collaborative robots, or cobots, capable of working securely alongside humans will become more frequent.
-This collaboration will increase worker productivity and safety.
+- Collaborative Robotics: The use of collaborative robots, or cobots, capable of working securely alongside humans will become more frequent.

 Conclusion